vincent-peugnet/wcms/README.md

-Devellopement team
+Development team
 ------------------

 W is a project created and maintained by [Vincent Peugnet](https://github.com/vincent-peugnet), an amateur computer science enthousiast who can only code in PHP.
-It now includes [Nicolas Peugnet](https://github.com/n-peugnet) (his brother) as JS develloper, technical advisor and every challenges that are too complicated for Vincent.
+It now includes [Nicolas Peugnet](https://github.com/n-peugnet) (his brother) as JS developer, technical advisor and every challenges that are too complicated for Vincent.
 We can also mention [Guilhem Prévost Leygonie]() as legendary number one user and now as an issue writer too.